sverweij/mscgen_js/src/script/parse/peg/README.md

 ```

 ## The abstract syntax tree
-All parsers generate a JSON syntax tree that adheres to the same
+All parsers generate a JSON syntax tree that consist of three
-structure.
-It is conceptually modeled after the three parts that
+parts that make up mscgen programs: options, entities and arcs.
-make up mscgen programs: options, entities and arcs.
-We will discuss
+We will discuss each in detail below.

-each in detail below.
+> Hint: When you add the parameter debug with value true to the url

-Hint: When you add the parameter debug with value true to the url
+> of the demo (e.g. like so: https://sverweij.github.io/mscgen_js?debug=true)
-of the demo (e.g. like so: https://sverweij.github.io/mscgen_js?debug=true)
+> the interface gets an extra language option called "AST".
-the interface gets an extra language option called "AST".
+> When you click it, the editor will show the abstract syntax tree the
-When - after entering a valid mscgen, msgenny or xù program - you
+> parser generated.
-click it, the editor will show the abstract syntax tree the parser
+>
-generated.
-If you are brave and/ or have too much time on your
+> If you are brave and/ or have too much time on your
-hands you can even edit the syntax tree directly from there.
+> hands you can edit the syntax tree directly from there.

 In the explanation we will use this mscgen program as a reference.
 ```mscgen